 This limoncello cocktail is a bright and refreshing spin on a very old classic.
 The colorful Empress Gin and some naturally rosy coconut water give this drink its glorious pink color.

 Limoncello is delicious on its own but underrated in cocktails.
-The Limoncello Spritz (a mix of limoncello, sparkling wine, and club soda) is a great way to enjoy the sweet and citrusy flavor, but I wanted to take it a step further with this riff on the classic Corpse Reviver No2.
+The Limoncello Spritz (a mix of limoncello, sparkling wine, and club soda) is a great way to enjoy the sweet and citrusy flavor, but I wanted to take the flavors a step further with this riff on the classic Corpse Reviver No2.

 The Corpse Reviver No2 combines equal parts of gin, the aromatized wine Lillet Blanc, orange liqueur, and lemon juice.
 A rinse (or a dash) of the anise-forward spirit absinthe gives the drink depth and complexity.
 The Corpse Reviver is a fantastic classic, and it also makes a great template for mixing your own cocktails.
-Anther gin-based variation is my Spring Reviver and it’s even great with mezcal in my Coctel de los Mueros!
+Anther gin-based variation is my Spring Reviver and it’s even great with mezcal in my Coctel de los Muertos!

 Rather than absinthe, the finishing touch here is an ice sphere made from naturally pink coconut water.
 This gives the drink a smooth mouthfeel and a slightly tropical flavor that increases while you sip.
+Coconut water ice is an easy to make and fun to use ingredient, but you can skip it and this recipe will still be delicious.

 What is limoncello?